 How to participate:

-- The most basic way to participate is to sign up and have your name in the list of participants.
+- The most basic way to participate is to sign up either with a link or just leaving your name in the comments here.
 This can be your way of committing to creativity for the month.

-- Other optional ways of participating: You can share your creations on your own blog (simply posting about what you're up to), you can post images on the flickr group, you can use the "Mr. Linky" widget I post each day on the blog (creativeeveryday.com) to share a link to a specific image or post, or if you don't have something to link to, you can use the comments on the daily post as a place to share a bit about what you're creating.
+- Other optional ways of participating: You can share your creations on your own blog (simply posting about what you're up to), you can post images on the flickr group, you can share what you're up to in the Facebook group, you can use the "Mr. Linky" widget I post each day on the blog (creativeeveryday.com) to share a link to a specific image or post, or if you don't have something to link to, you can use the comments on the daily post as a place to share a bit about what you're creating.
 Below is an image of what the Mr. Linky widget I post each day looks like.
 This is just a snapshot of it, so you know what to look for:

 - To leave a link to your daily creation in the Mr. Linky widget, you will put your name (in my case I put "Leah - creative every day") in the name box and the url to that day's blog post or flickr image in the url box (for example: http://creativeeveryday.com/creativeeveryday/2009/11/pond-reflections.html), then press enter.

-- There is also a Flickr group where you can share your creations.
+- There is also a Flickr group and Facebook group where you can share your creations.

-- If you use Twitter, you can tag your tweets with #aedm2014 to connect with others doing the challenge.
-You can use the same hashtag if you use Instagram.
+- If you use Twitter, you can tag your tweets with #aedm2015 to connect with others doing the challenge.
+You can use the same hashtag if you use Instagram or Facebook.

 - I think it's helpful (and fun) to share your creations, even if it feels a little scary at first, but it's not required, so do what feels best for you!

-- Take some time to stop in and visit some of the other bloggers who are participating (see the list in the sidebar) and help cheer them on.
+- Take some time to stop in and visit some of the other bloggers who are participating (see the sign up post) and help cheer them on.
 You're bound to meet some inspiring people in the process!